c0der4t/PRLDPseudocodeSyntax/README.md

 This repo houses 2 XML files that add syntax highlighting and auto completetion to Notepad++ for the Pseudocode syntax taught in the Varisty College PRLD course.

+## ⚠ Important Notice
-This current syntax dictionary is suffecient for Year 1, Semester 1 requirements.
+- The current syntax dictionary is suffecient for Year 1, Semester 1 requirements.
+- The current highlighting is only valid when you use Notepad++ in **DARK MODE**

 ## Install Instructions
 * Clone this repo or [download it as a zip](https://github.com/c0der4t/PRLDPseudocodeSyntax/archive/refs/heads/main.zip)